flechsig/ch.psi.zmq.streamer/ch.psi.sync/Readme.md

 # Development

 ## Build
-The streamer installation zip package can be build by executing `mvn clean compile assembly:assembly` .
+The project is build via Maven.
+The installation zip package can be build by executing `mvn clean compile assembly:assembly` .
-This command will create the installable zip inside the `target` directory.
+After the build the zip file will be inside the `target` directory.

 ## REST API
 Get list of active streams